Gbajabiamila, Wase felicitate Senate President, Lawan at 63

 Also, in a statement by his Chief Press Secretary, Umar Muhammad Puma, the deputy speaker, Wase expressed satisfaction with the performance of Lawan as legislator and senate president.

-He described the Senate President as a distinguished Nigerian, a patriot and confirmed democrat who places national interest before self.
+He described the Senate President as a distinguished Nigerian, a patriot, and a confirmed democrat who places national interest before self.

 “Lawan has raised the bar as the foremost presiding officer in the Senate and contributed immensely in sustaining the present democratic dispensation.

-“I have come to know him as an adept legislator with obsession for excellence, hardwork and results.
+“I have come to know him as an adept legislator with an obsession for excellence, hard-work, and results.
 I was enthralled by his commitment towards the unity of the nation as an indivisible entity”, Wase said.

 He said since assuming office in 2019, Lawan has proven to be a man of his words and an uncommon team player, which is exemplified in the cooperation and understanding between the two chambers of the National Assembly.